NikhilKumarMutyala/Price-Prediction-in-Ride-Hailing-Services-based-on-Weather-Conditions/README.md

 ## Evaluation
 We evaluate not just the models you create but also the process that we used to create them, and their potential for practical use.
 The general evaluation metrics we use are Accuracy, Precision, and Recall, F1 Score, Log Loss/Binary Crossentropy, AUC-ROC Curve.

+## Conclusion
+Finally from the dataset we acheive useful insights based on pre-defined objectives.